Ermin

-Ermin is a male given name.
+Ermin is a Bosnian masculine given name.

 In the Balkans, Ermin is popular among Bosniaks in the former Yugoslav nations.
 It is also popular among Albanians.
 The name is a modification of Emin, following a pattern similar to the modification of Anel to Arnel.
 This region also has a female equivalent: Ermina (for example, Ermina Lekaj Prljaskaj).

 Notable people with the name include: